Yorkshire Relish was the highest-selling bottled sauce in the Victorian era. It was advertised as “the most delicious

 William Powell Bowman died in 1955.
 A reserved man, he was said to have never suffered a day of illness in his life.

 Goodall Backhouse struggled in the wake of the death of W P Bowman.
 His successor, George Edward Bowman, was an excellent salesman, but not a natural business manager.

 Pillsbury was acquired by Grand Metropolitan in 1988 who sold Pillsbury UK to Dalgety in 1991.
-Later that year Hammonds was acquired by Albert Fisher for £12 million.
+Dalgety sold Hammonds to Albert Fisher for £12 million later that year.

 Yorkshire Relish was available in thin, thick, spicy and fruity varieties by 1994.

 Hammonds was acquired by Unigate in 1999.
 The Bradford factory was closed in 2002 and production of Hammonds sauces was relocated to a former vinegar brewery in Lancashire.

-Yorkshire Relish is still produced by Robert Roberts in Ireland.
+Thin Yorkshire Relish is still produced by Robert Roberts in Ireland.
 The product has a base of vinegar, sugar and soy sauce.
 The thick version is also produced, under the name “YR Sauce”.